Stevebel/png/README.md

 [![Standard Version][standard-version-image]][standard-version-url]
 [![Codecov][codecov-image]][codecov-url]

 > 🖼A full-featured PNG decoder and encoder.
+Fork of @vivaxy/png maintained as of Feb 2023.

 # Supports